katelynbillings/RepData_PeerAssessment2/StormAnalysis.md

 library(dplyr, warn.conflicts = FALSE, quietly = TRUE)
 ```

-Since we are only concerned about which types of storms have the greatest
+Since this analysis is only concerned about which types of storms have the
-economic consequences and impact on public health, only a subset of the data
+greatest economic consequences and impact on public health, only a subset of the
-will be retained: the storm type, fatalities/injuries, and property/crop damages.
+data is retained: the storm type, fatalities/injuries, and property/crop
+damages.

 ```r